 Collaborative work between the FNW, Fraser Health (FHA), HealthMatch and the Ministry of Health is vital in order to support increased FP and NP resources in the FNW communities.
-In Period (December 13 - January 9), clinic openings grew from 17.6 FTE to 19.6 FTE due to 2 FPs leaving the area.
+In Period 11 (January 10 - February 6), clinic openings remained consistent at 19.6 FTE.
 Table 1 below provides a status overview and update on the breakdown of the NP and FP contracts by PCN within the FNW:

-Referrals # in the # of # of
+R eferrals # in the # of # of

 of New Referrals Running Total of Referrals process of finding a match introductions between provider and clinics contracts signed

-Family Physician 2 28 1 0 1
+Family Physician 1 29 1 0 0 YTD = 1

-YTD = 1 Nurse Practitioners 0 16 0 0 0 YTD = 5
+Nurse Practitioners 0 16 0 0 0 YTD = 5

 The number of FPs in the process of finding a match changed during the period, but by period close it remained at 1.
-This change was due to 1 FP signing a contract mid-way through period 10.
-The number of NPs in the same process changed from 1 to 0 by period close as the NP opted to go with a position in a different community after a drafted practice agreement and verbal commitment were provided to an FNW clinic.
-Unfortunately, this has been the second time this clinic has experienced a last minute shift in provider recruitment.
-The number of active postings on HealthMatch BC for FPs for both FFS or contract positions grew in this period to 40 active postings.
+The number of NPs in the same process remained at 0.
+The number of active postings on HealthMatch BC for FPs for both FFS or contract positions grew in this period to 48 active postings.
 Opportunities for these postings include: locum and permanent part-time and permanent full-time in the FNW.